Sienci-Labs/Resources/gsender/gs-additional-features.md

 1. **Notifications**
    - In Basics ➜ Notifications, these can be customized to give you warnings when you load bad files, provide information at the end of a job, and more.
 1. **Enable other CNC functions**
    - If your CNC supports them, this can include a Spindle, Laser, Rotary axis, and more.
 Just go to the appropriate section in Config and the first option you should see should mention “enabling” it.
-After Applying the changes you’ll see a new tab appear in the bottom-right of the main Carve screen.
+After Applying the changes you'll see a new tab appear in the bottom-right of the main Carve screen.

 ![](/_images/_gsender/_setup/gs_se_hardware-enable.gif){.aligncenter .size-full}